 So you’ve just completed your project.
 Hooray!
 But don’t celebrate just yet.
 The project may be complete, but putting it to one side and forgetting about it is throwing away a lot of potential value.
 We all know the importance of monitoring projects during their development, but less attention is paid to measuring the impact after delivery.
 In this article, we’ll explain why it's so important to continue post-project monitoring, and explore some of the ways you can make this happen.

 Continued monitoring and evaluation of projects upon completion is made up of 2 elements, the monitoring and the evaluation.

 Monitoring will typically refer to the gathering of both qualitative and quantitative data that reflects a project's impact.
 This data can then be utilised by the organisation to determine the success of a project.
 It involves you engaging with stakeholders, technology and studying relevant notes or documentation to gather as many details around the effect that a project has produced.

 Evaluation, on the other hand, takes a more holistic, retrospective view.
-It’s where you consider the data gathered throughout the post-project monitoring, making assessments and decisions based on this.
+It's where you consider the data gathered throughout the post-project monitoring.
+It then makes assessments and decisions based on this.
 Whereas monitoring should be as objective as possible, evaluation encourages professional opinions to be imparted on the data gathered.

 Continued post-project monitoring is crucial to your department for several reasons.

 Firstly, organisational learning cannot take place without first understanding what projects are having an impact where and why.
 Without this knowledge, organisations are unable to improve their project selection over time.
 Projects are picked and chosen speculatively, on the hunch of those deciding.
 This is the polar opposite of a ‘data-driven’ approach that many organisations strive for.
 When project monitoring and evaluation is executed effectively, future projects are chosen and executed based on solid evidence, leading to a higher success rate.